top of page

 The town of Dartmouth is located in southeastern Massachusetts, in between the cities of Fall River and New Bedford.
 Located about an hour’s drive south of Boston, the campus is easily accessed by car, as it is located just a few miles from Interstate 195.
 Fans utilizing public transportation will take SRTA’s number 14 bus that runs hourly between Fall River and New Bedford.
 Schedules can be found here.

-The UMass Dartmouth has a unique layout, with the majority of the buildings on campus located within a single ringed road that circles the campus.
+UMass Dartmouth has a unique layout, with the majority of the buildings on campus located within a single ringed road that circles the campus.
 Visitors to UMD will enter on the north side of campus and drive around to the athletic complex on the south side of campus.
 Parking is available in one of several lots located near the complex a short walk from Cressy Field.

-Several paved paths will guide fans through a grove of trees to the football field.
+Several manicured paths will guide fans through a grove of trees to the football field.
 Seating is comprised of metal bleachers on either side of the field.
 There is plenty of room around the field for fans who wish to stand and take in the action.
 Restrooms are located in the nearby Tripp Athletic Center.

 Return on Investment 5